nuxtlabs/nuxtlabs.com/content/about.md

 ---
 template: Page
-title: “About us”
+title: 'About us'
-description: ‘’
+description: ''
 ---
 # The NuxtLabs Story
 ## From a passion to a company.